Whiteman Air Force Base

 VFR

-Whiteman Air Force Base is currently reporting visual flight rules (VFR) conditions with overcast skies at 15,000 feet and 10 SM visibility.
+Whiteman Air Force Base is currently reporting visual flight rules (VFR) conditions with broken clouds at 16,000 feet and 10 SM visibility.
+Note: This observation is 2.5 hours old and conditions may have changed.

 Wind Analysis

-Winds are from the south-southeast (160°) at 8 knots.
-Runway 19 is favored with a 7-knot headwind and 4-knot crosswind component.
+Winds are from the south-southwest (210°) at 18 knots with gusts to 25 knots.
+Runway 19 is favored with a 17-knot headwind and 6-knot crosswind component (gusting to 9 knots crosswind).
+Student pilots and low-time aviators should exercise caution.

 Visibility & Ceiling